Smu1zel/GoAwayAssistant/README.md

 ## Can I set Gemini as my assistant?

 Yes.
 Simply switch your default "Assist" or "Assistant" app in Settings to Google.
-When you hold down the home button.
-Gemini should appear and work as normal.
+When you hold down the home button, Gemini should appear and work as normal.

 ## Questions?